darrenmessenger/cookbook/README.md

 - If I click on the 'Manage Chefs' menu option it should open the 'Manage Chefs' page.
 - If I click on the 'LogOut' menu option it should log me out and take me to the home page.
 - Login Page:
+- If I do not log in then I should be able to browse recipes as a guest.
+- If I do not log in then I should not be able to delete or edit any recipes.
+- If I do not log in then I shouldn't be able to add any recipes, chefs or courses.
+- If I do log in then I should be able to edit or delete any courses, chefs or recipes that I have entered.
+- If I  log in then I shouldn't be able to edit or delete any recipes that someone else has entered.
 - When the Login page is loaded it should show a blank Username and Password.
 - I should be able to see a link to 'Sign Up' if I haven't done so already.
 - If I click on the 'Sign Up' link it should open the 'Register' page.